huyquocvu/certification-training/AZ-104/Need-To-Knows/README.md

 # Need To Knows

 <div class=important-boxed>
 This means important.
-Pay close attention
+Pay close attention as it may be on the exam.
 </div>

 ## Exam Breakdown {#exam-breakdown}
 **Manage Azure identities and governance (15-20%)**
 - ### [Manage AD objects](#manage-ad-objects)